Harold Lloyd: Personal life

-Lloyd married leading lady Mildred Davis on February 10, 1923, in Los Angeles, California.
-They had two children together: Gloria Lloyd (1923–2012) and Harold Clayton Lloyd Jr. (1931–1971).
-They also adopted Gloria Freeman (1924–1986) in September 1930, whom they renamed Marjorie Elizabeth Lloyd but was known as "Peggy" for most of her life.
+Lloyd married leading lady Mildred Davis on February 10, 1923, in Los Angeles.
+They had two children together: Gloria Lloyd (1924–2012) and Harold Clayton Lloyd Jr. (1931–1971).
+They also adopted Gloria Freeman (1924–1986) in September 1930, whom they renamed Marjorie Elizabeth Lloyd but was known as Peggy for most of her life.
 Lloyd discouraged Davis from continuing her acting career.
-He later relented but by that time her career momentum was lost.
+He later relented, but by that time her career momentum was lost.
 On August 18, 1969, Davis died in St. John's Hospital in Santa Monica, California, from a heart attack two years before Lloyd's death.
 Though her real age was a guarded secret, a family spokesperson at the time indicated she was 66 years old.
-Harold Jr. died from complications of a stroke three months after his father.
+Other sources claim she was 68 years old at the time of her death.
+Their son, Harold Clayton Lloyd Jr., who was also an actor, died from complications of a stroke three months after his father.

 In 1925, at the height of his movie career, Lloyd became a Freemason at the Alexander Hamilton Lodge No. 535 of Hollywood, advancing quickly through both the York Rite and Scottish Rite, and then joined Al Malaikah Shrine in Los Angeles.
 He took the degrees of the Royal Arch with his father.
 In 1926, he became a 32° Scottish Rite Mason in the Valley of Los Angeles, California.
 He was vested with the Rank and Decoration of Knight Commander Court of Honor (KCCH) and eventually with the Inspector General Honorary, 33rd degree.

-Lloyd's Beverly Hills home, "Greenacres", was built in 1926–1929, with 44 rooms, 26 bathrooms, 12 fountains, 12 gardens, and a nine-hole golf course.
+Lloyd's Beverly Hills home, Greenacres, was built in 1926–1929, with 44 rooms, 26 bathrooms, 12 fountains, 12 gardens and a nine-hole golf course.
 A portion of Lloyd's personal inventory of his silent films (then estimated to be worth $2 million) was destroyed in August 1943 when his film vault caught fire.
 Seven firemen were overcome while inhaling chlorine gas from the blaze.
-Lloyd himself was saved by his wife, who dragged him to safety outdoors after he collapsed at the door of the film vault.
-The fire spared the main house and outbuildings.
+Lloyd was saved by his wife, who dragged him to safety outdoors after he collapsed at the door of the film vault.
+The fire spared the main house and out-buildings.
 After attempting to maintain the home as a museum of film history, as Lloyd had wished, the Lloyd family sold it to a developer in 1975.

-The grounds were subsequently subdivided but the main house and the estate's principal gardens remain and are frequently used for civic fundraising events and as a filming location, appearing in films like Westworld and The Loved One.
+The grounds were subdivided but the main house and the estate's principal gardens remain and are frequently used for civic fundraising events and as a filming location, appearing in films like Westworld and The Loved One.
 It is listed on the National Register of Historic Places.

+Lloyd was a Republican who campaigned for Thomas E. Dewey and Dwight D. Eisenhower.
+He was also a founding member of the Hollywood Committee for Senator Joseph R. McCarthy.